NguyenDuyHung-MTC/Haui_ASP.NET/README.md

 # ASP.NET

-<p>All the ASP.NET practice exercises at the blended learning site will be covered in detail</p>
+<p>All the ASP.NET practice exercises at the blended learning site will be covered in detail HAUI</p>